ndhieu00/Redis_Repo/projects-playground/IO_MultiplexingServer/guidance.md

 This model is particularly useful for building high-performance, non-blocking network servers that handle many simultaneous connections efficiently, without using one thread per connection.

-In Linux, I/O multiplexing is implemented through several system calls:

-- `select` — legacy and limited in scalability
-- `poll` — more flexible but still inefficient for large numbers of FDs
-- ✅ **`epoll`** — modern, efficient, and scalable

 ## Epoll: Linux's I/O Multiplexing Mechanism

 **`epoll`** was introduced in Linux as a high-performance mechanism for I/O multiplexing.
 It allows a program to monitor thousands (or even millions) of file descriptors with minimal overhead, making it the preferred choice for scalable server applications.